 She began her professional career while she was still a student, when she initiated and established social action projects.

 Fayek joined the Council as treasurer over a decade ago.
 In the role he manages the council’s budget, including payroll, work bids and contracts with consultants and suppliers.
 Fayek directly supervises the accounting, payroll and procurement departments and is responsible for the production of annual financial reports based on the Ministry of Interior guidelines.
 He manages capital flow and oversees collaboration with numerous banks.

-Lina is the Head of Regev: Excellence in Teaching Program, Director of Etgarim Program, Saknin Academic College for Teacher Education and Head of the Foreign Relations in the Ministry of Education.
+Lina is an Executive Board Member, Sakhnin Academic College for Teacher Education, Head of Quality & Excellence Unit, Head of Teaching Excellence Program.
 Since joining REGEV in 2010, Lina has overseen all program design, content development and budget management for the teaching program.
 In 2014 Lina led the Arab education for the Council for Higher Education and coordinated program to help individuals enter into the workforce.
 Recently she was selected to manage and integrate the Etgarim Program of the Teachers Administration in the Ministry of Education.
 Lina also lectures at local colleges.

 Moshe (Moshi) Cederboim

 Moshe is head of the Management Reserves and Strategic Planning Department at the Ministry of Interior.
 In this role, he works to improve and build pipelines for leadership positions in local government authorities.
 Before that, he served as the director general of the Beit El Local Council.
 He previously served as a BOT director of national infrastructure projects on behalf of the accountant general in the Ministry of Finance, and as an advisor to the director general of the Ministry of Interior.
 During his military service, Moshi was an officer in the Armored Corps, and he currently serves in the reserves as a regiment operations officer.